 Manual Edgers

 There are different kinds of manual edgers.
-They require you to put more effort in, and the work often takes longer, but can be more precise.
+They require more effort, and the work often takes longer, but they can be more precise.

 Now, the edging begins.
 Before you get started, make sure you know where any electrical wires, plumbing pipes, or other buried hazards may be.
 You don’t want to risk cutting into them with your edger, so make sure to give them a wide berth.

 You may want to do a practice edge to get familiar with the movements.
-We recommend doing that in a part of your lawn that isn’t too visible, or your backyard.
+We recommend doing that in a part of your lawn that isn’t too visible or in your backyard.

 The form you should take is simple.
 Keep your arms straight, engage your core, and move your body with deliberate movements, keeping the string trimmer level.
 This will give you the straightest edge.
 Be mindful of the direction your string trimmer spins, and move accordingly.
 Most of them spin the string clockwise, so you should move left to right while trimming—the trimmings will fall back onto the lawn.